ecampbell/moodle-tool_uploadblocksettings/README.md

 The required fields are operation, course shortname, block, region, weight.
 The allowed operations are add, del(ete), res(et), upd(ate).
 The allowed regions are side-pre and side-post.
-The allowed weights are -10 to 10 (0 is neutral)';
+The allowed weights are -10 to 10 (0 is neutral).

 ## License ##